-Staff regularly undergo training on a range of SEND issues, relevant to our school population and the children they work with e.g. autistic spectrum condition, dyslexia, bereavement and loss, attachment disorder.
+Staff regularly undergo training on a range of SEND issues, relevant to our school population and the children they work with.
 Some of this training is provided to all staff, in-school; some is accessed on an individual basis through external training; other training is provided through the extended services cluster for all cluster schools to access as appropriate.
-The majority of our staff have been trained to Level 2 with the Autism Education Trust and we have a lead autism practitioner, Mrs Jayne Chilton, who is trained to Level 3.
+All of our staff are team Teach trained.
+All of our staff have been trained to Level 2 with the Autism Education Trust and we have a lead autism practitioner, Mrs Jayne Chilton, who is trained to Level 3.
 Our SENDCo has the National SENCo Award.